ktosiek/elm-ssr-demo/README.md

 Those are left out of the demo on purpose, mostly because of difficulties with Elm 0.19 output:
 * Only works well with `Browser.element` - `document` and `application` remove existing DOM before attaching.
 * Only top-level, named functions can be serialized - using a closure or anonymous function will cause a failure on the server.
+* debugger doesn't work with SSR - the debugger keeps some unserializable state (like the `sendToApp` function).
+It can still be used on a mangled bundle without SSR.